Aciety/contents/TERMS_OF_SERVICE.md

 1. ### Price and Payment Arrangements
     1. Contractors pay Commission under conditions described in [Annex 1](#aciety-cooperation-agreement-annex-no-1).
-    1. Referrals receive Referral Compensation under conditions described in [Annex 1](#aciety-cooperation-agreement-annex-no-1).
+    1. Referrals receive Referral compensation under conditions described in [Annex 1](#aciety-cooperation-agreement-annex-no-1).
     1. All pricing within Annexes does not include VAT.
 VAT rate applied depends on what is applicable by the current law and regulations at the